Basics for ice cream production

 Hand mixer*: for whipping creams and cream or for the Making ice cream in the freezer without ice cream machine.

 Mixer: is important for pureeing fruit, for ice cream from the freezer before serving or for making Nicecream.
-I use a Bianco di puro*, because I also like to make smoothies and therefore purchased a very high quality device.
-But it goes of course any "normal" blender that has an appropriate power.
+I use a Bianco di puro*, as I also like to make smoothies and have therefore purchased a very high-quality appliance.
+But of course any 'normal' blender with the right power will do.

 Spaetzle press*: good to use for making spaghetti ice cream.
 There are also own spaghetti ice cream presses, but for home use also does a spaetzle press.